galenseilis/old_blog/_posts/gutsick-gibbon-robert-carter-statistics.md

 So when the univariate DKW(M) inequality holds, we can say that a sample size of 18 000 would tells us the probability of our estimate of the cumulative distribution function anywhere being within 1% absolute difference from the population cumulative distribution function is no less than 94.54%.

 However, the key assumption that may not hold here is the sample variables being [IID](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables).
+Some of the other concerns that Roohif and Gutsick Gibbon had with Tomkin's work may substantially invalidate this assumption.

 ## Averages